If art was a place on the map, pencil sketching would be its

 I've come to realize what a changeling sketching can be by

-using it to draw those "lawless" places I've discovered--as well as seeing the works of other draftsmen in Drawing magazine.
-Every issue shows artists working in different
+using it to draw those "lawless" places I've discovered--as well as seeing the works of other draftsmen in the resources in the Urban Sketcher Kit of the Month.
+Each guide shows artists working in different

 ways, and yet they are all connected because of the respect they give to mark